Cryptocurrency, also known as Virtual Currency is the latest trend of technology novelty that has already raised curiosity among the whole world.

 - Cryptocurrencies are not being considered legal tender in India earlier, but in March 2020, the honorable.
 Supreme Court has lifted the ban.
 China, the U.S.A, and many other countries are already taking a similar stand as India.

 - The government in India previously banned financial organizations and banks which are being regulated by RBI to deal with cryptocurrencies.

 - Investing money in Cryptocurrencies is very risky as the market price of such currencies like Bitcoin is going up and down every minute.

-- Cryptocurrencies can be used for money laundering in terrorism or any other criminal activities like selling or buying weapon, drugs etc.
+- Cryptocurrencies can be used for money laundering in terrorism or any other criminal activities like selling or buying weapons, drugs, etc.

 Previously Union government already stated that cryptocurrencies would not be considered as being legal tender.

-In May, a group of traders and couple of exchanges filed a legal case and moved to the Supreme Court as there was no official ban on cryptocurrencies in India.
-Blocking essential services like banks for cryptocurrencies exchanges is not acceptable while there is no illegal dealing.
+In May, a group of traders and a couple of exchanges filed a legal case and moved to the Supreme Court as there was no official ban on cryptocurrencies in India.
+Blocking essential services like banks for cryptocurrency exchanges is not acceptable while there is no illegal dealing.

 After a short hearing on July 20, the Supreme Court of India has set the Final hearing date on 11th September.
 The court will also articulate the decision at the end of the hearings – in terms of the cases filed by the group of traders against the Reserve Bank of India (RBI).